-- Belay currently does not currently support manifest.py, but that may change in the future. - Dependencies are not recursively searched/solved; if a dependency has it's own dependencies, you must add them yourself to your pyproject.toml.
+- Currently, only single-file dependencies are allowed.
+Luckily, this appears to be most micropython packages. - Dependencies are not recursively searched; if a dependency has it's own dependencies, you must add them your-self to your pyproject.toml.

 Why should I commit .belay to my git repository?